TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 The section "Character set conversion settings" allows you to select the program which should be used for character set conversions.

-The section "Development / Production settings" allows you to set an application context, in which TYPO3 should be running.
-E.g. if set to "Development", all kinds of error reporting, debugging and deprecation logging will be activated.
-If set to "Production", all these settings will be deactivated.
+The section "Debug settings" allows you to activate debugging.
+E.g. if set to "Debug", all kinds of error reporting, debugging and deprecation logging will be activated.
+If set to "Live", all these settings will be deactivated.

 The "Image handling settings" contain presets for different image processing programs (namely ImageMagick and GraphicsMagick).
 Select